- Q. What is a vocation and how is it different from a career?

 - Q. Do sisters retire?

 A. As we age, we may retire from full-time ministry, but we never retire from our life-long vocation as vowed religious.
-And as Sister Maureen, our Prioress General, says, “We are always in ministry” in the sense that we always welcome opportunities to live the Gospel in service to others.
+And as Sister Maureen, our past Prioress General, says, “We are always in ministry” in the sense that we always welcome opportunities to live the Gospel in service to others.